The Complete Guide to Japanese Knife Types

 There are many fantastic petty knives to pick from, but the Kikuichi Ginsan Sanmai Petty Knife and Kikuichi Molybdenum Paring Knife are stand-out favorites.
 In her review of the Kikuichi Molybdenum Paring Knife, Chef Sharon calls out the comfortable grip and easy maneuverability of the blade.
 For the Kikuichi Ginsan Sanmai Petty Knife, Chef Jordan W. highlights the knife as a perfect medium between a chef's knife and a paring knife, perfect for fileting fish or breaking down chicken, pork or beef.

 With its classic butcher-knife blade and familiar handle profile, the deba is the most easily recognized of the Japanese knife styles.
 The blade will easily fillet a whole fish without damaging the flesh.

-Smaller bones should be no problem, but cutting through larger bones should be avoided — this knife isn’t intended to be used as a cleaver and won’t stand up to rough use on a butcher’s block.
+Smaller bones should be no problem, but cutting through larger bones should be avoided — this Japanese knife type isn’t intended to be used as a cleaver and won’t stand up to rough use on a butcher’s block.

 6. Yanagi (Sushi Knife)

 Although you might not have known the name, you’ve seen a yanagi if you’ve ever watched a professional sushi chef at work.
 This Japanese knife type is a classic tool for cutting sashimi and nigiri.